History of communism: Eurocommunism

 An important trend in several countries in Western Europe from the late 1960s into the 1980s was Eurocommunism.
 It was strongest in Spain's PCE, Finland's party and especially in Italy's PCI, where it drew on the ideas of Antonio Gramsci.
 It was developed by communist party members who were disillusioned with both the Soviet Union and China and sought an independent program.
 They accepted liberal parliamentary democracy and free speech as well as accepting with some conditions a capitalist market economy.
 They did not speak of the destruction of capitalism, but sought to win the support of the masses and by a gradual transformation of the bureaucracies.
 In 1978, the Communist Party of Spain replaced the historic "Marxist–Leninist" catchphrase with the new slogan of "Marxist, democratic and revolutionary".
 The movement faded in the 1980s and collapsed with the fall of communism in Eastern Europe in 1989.

-Other forms

-Anarcho-communism is a political philosophy and anarchist school of thought which advocates the abolition of the state, capitalism, wage labour, social hierarchies and private property (while retaining respect for personal property, along with collectively-owned items, goods and services) in favor of common ownership of the means of production and direct democracy as well as a horizontal network of workers' councils with production and consumption based on the guiding principle "From each according to his ability, to each according to his needs."

-Left communism is a position held by the left wing of communism, which criticises the political ideas and practices espoused by Marxist–Leninists and social democrats.
-Left communists assert positions which they regard as more authentically Marxist than the views of Marxism–Leninism espoused by the Communist International after its Bolshevization by Joseph Stalin and during its second congress.

-Libertarian Marxism is a broad scope of economic and political philosophies that emphasize the anti-authoritarian and libertarian aspects of Marxism.